High Court Enforcement Officer or County Court Bailiff?

 - Only County Court Bailiffs can enforce on judgments below £600 (at present)

-- The process of gaining a Warrant of Execution (CCB) is normally a little faster than that of transferring up and gaining a Writ of Execution /Fi Fa (HCEO)
+- The process of gaining a warrant of execution (CCB) is normally a little faster than that of transferring up and gaining a writ of control (HCEO)

 - The judgment debt, interest, court fees and enforcement costs are collected from the debtor through either route